YellowJacketLinux/LFS/tlive-lfs.md

 ### Local Files

-If you have any macros or macro files that are not part of TeXLive, put them in the `/opt/texlive/texmf-local` tree and then as the `texlive` user, run the command `texhash` to update the `ls-R` file in `texmf-local` so that TeXLive knows where to find the files.
+If you have any fonts you want to use with TeXLive or TeX packages that are not part of TeXLive, put them in the `/opt/texlive/texmf-local` tree and then as the `texlive` user, run the command `texhash` to update the `ls-R` file in `texmf-local` so that TeXLive knows where to find the files.

 If any of the fonts need a fontmap file enabled, use the `updmap-sys` variant of `updmap` to enable them so that they are enabled for all